denised/nextferry/operations.md

 **  Set the holidays and affected routes
 **  Replace the schedule content with the newly downloaded content.
 Be sure to remove the trailing ","
 * Upload the app.
 (No version change just for a schedule change.)
+* If there was a version change, you will need to go to the app dashboard and make the new version the default.
 * Check that the new schedule times actually appear.